OpenCHAMI/tutorial-2025/Readme.md

 ---
 ## 📋 Prerequisites

-The cloud-based instance provided for this class is detailed in [AWS_Environment.md](/AWS_Environment.md) with the  your host system meets these requirements before you begin:
+The cloud-based instance provided for this class is detailed in [AWS_Environment.md](/AWS_Environment.md).
+Your instance must meet these requirements before you begin:

 - **OS & Kernel**:
   - RHEL/CentOS/Rocky 9+ or equivalent